-An NHL player remains in a coma after brain surgery and his wife says, ‘we need a miracle’
+An NHL player remains in a coma after brain surgery, and his wife says, ‘We need a miracle’

 “What do you say?
 What are the words for this?
 It’s unbelievable,” Cave’s agent, Jason Davidson, told Sportsnet on Tuesday.
 “There is bleeding on the brain.
 He is in a medically induced coma, and he was headed for the critical care unit.
 The most confusing part for everyone is that you’re talking about a young, healthy athlete.
 This isn’t supposed to happen to people to like Colby.”

-He had complained of headaches and was taken to a hospital Monday in Barrie, Ont., where Cave and his wife were physically isolating during the coronavirus pandemic and suspension of the NHL season.
+He had complained of headaches and was taken to a hospital Monday in Barrie, Ontario, where Cave and his wife were physically isolating during the coronavirus pandemic and suspension of the NHL season.
 From there, he was airlifted to Toronto’s Sunnybrook Hospital.

 Cave, who grew up on a cattle ranch in Battleford, Saskatchewan, is in his second season with the Oilers after being claimed off waivers from the Boston Bruins in January 2019.
 Over his four seasons and 67 games in the NHL, he has nine points on four goals and five assists.

-Oilers General Manager Ken Hollard described Cave as “a true battler” during a career that has had its ups and downs.
+Oilers General Manager Ken Holland described Cave as “a true battler” during a career that has had its ups and downs.
 Davidson echoed that.

 “He’s a warrior, a soldier,” Davidson said.
 “If anyone will come out of this healthy, it will be Colby.”